FooSoft/homemaker/README.md

     Sometimes dot-files for an application are nested within parent directories that must exist in order to allow the symlink to be successfully created (for example the `.config` directory in `.config/vlc`).
 As this is the expected behavior, this parameter defaults to `true`; however you can explicitly disable it if required.
+You can specify the access permissions of directories created by force by providing a third array item in the link descriptor.
+For example, if you wanted the `.ssh` directory to be created with mode `700`, you could write the following:
+    `[".ssh/id_rsa.pub", ".ssh_flatline/id_rsa.pub", 0700]`.
+Notice that you can specify permissions in octal notation by adding a leading zero value (the `0x` prefix signifies hexadecimal).

 *   `task`